wchao/grocery-delivery/README.md

 ## Issues

 1. I am a FreshDirect Chef's Table customer, so I built the code in that environment.
 Does the reserve time slot page work if you are not Chef's Table?
 I don't know, but happy to work with someone who is not Chef's Table to troubleshoot and get it working in that environment.
+2. If you get the error "PermissionError: [Errno 13] Permission denied: 'C:\\Users\\wchao\\.wdm\\drivers\\chromedriver\\81.0.4044.69\\win32\\chromedriver.exe'", then it probably means chromedriver.exe is still running and has a lock on the file that prevents it from being overwritten with the newest version.
+To fix this, start Task Manager and find the chromedriver process and right click and choose "End task".
+Then you should be able to run the freshdirect_slot_chrome.py program.

 ## References